BabDev/Pagerfanta/README.md

     return '/path?page='.$page;
 }
 ```
-Pagerfanta comes with five views:  The default one, two for
+Pagerfanta comes with five views:  The default one, three for
 [Twitter Bootstrap](https://github.com/twitter/bootstrap), one for
 [Semantic UI](https://github.com/Semantic-Org/Semantic-UI) and
 a special optionable view.